aisichenko/install_python/README.md

 cd <name_of_the_repo>
 ```

-4. Lastly, some repositories have a `setup.py` file to run to finish the install, just follow those instructions.
-Otherwise another useful thing to run is `pip install -r requirements.txt` to make sure you have all of the repo required packages installed.
+4. Lastly, some repositories have a last step to finish the installation, basically just follow those instructions.
+For example, sometimes you have to run `make install` which if you have `chocalatey` set up then you can do that.
+Others have a `setup.py` file to run to finish the install.
+Otherwise another useful thing to run is `pip install -r requirements.txt` to make sure you have all of the repo required packages installed, but again a good repository will walk you through the installation instructions.

 Good luck!